-2.1.
-Your application and supporting documentation has been assessed by our Regional Inspector of Ancient Monuments who has recommended that conditional scheduled monument consent should be approved for (i) excavation in 2022 within the area of the 1930's excavation trenches in the original entrance in the north gateway of the southern fort and extending slightly beyond these trenches to obtain clean sections for sampling, (ii) in 2023 to continue with the examination of trenches in the north entrance, and (iii) in 2023 to excavate a trench across the east terrace where Forde excavated in 1939 but did not produce a location plan for his work.

-The reasons for the Inspector's conclusions are set out in Annex A of this letter.
+- 2.1.
+Your application and supporting documentation has been assessed by our Regional Inspector of Ancient Monuments who has recommended that conditional scheduled monument consent should be approved for (i) a house platform located close to the south entrance, and (ii) a trench across the east terrace where Forde's 1939 location is still visible.
+The reasons for the Inspector's conclusions are set out in Annex A of this letter. - 2.2.

-2.2.
 I have carefully considered the impact of the proposed development on the scheduled monument and its setting in light of the advice that I have received from our Regional Inspector of Ancient Monuments.
 I have no reason to disagree with the advice of our Regional Inspector and am satisfied that his recommendation is consistent with the objectives of Conservation Principles and TAN 24.